top of page

 Batteries

-It is very important to always recycle batteries and never put them into general waste collection as this can cause explosions in the rubbish collection trucks and within the waste incinerators.
+It is very important to always recycle batteries and never put them into general waste collection as this can cause explosions leading to fires in the rubbish collection trucks and within the waste and recycling centres.

-• Many supermarkets and large hardware stores in Merton have a plastic tub to collect small batteries for recycling.
+• Many supermarkets, petrol stations, and large hardware stores in Merton have a plastic tub to collect small household batteries for recycling.

 • Merton residents can also recycle household and car batteries at Garth Road Household Reuse and Recycling Centre.